Athol, Massachusetts: Education

 The Athol-Royalston Regional School District educates young people from grades Pre-K to 12.
 Two elementary schools educate students: the Athol Community Elementary School (Pre-K to 4) and the Royalston Community School (K–6).
 The Athol-Royalston Middle School consists of grades 5 to 8, and Athol High School is made up of students in grades 9 through 12.
+Athol High School has many different classes in this day in age.
+Classes are 75 minute intervals for 5 periods.
 District enrollment for the 2004–2005 school year was 2,140 students.
 Interested individuals may attend the Montachusett Regional Vocational Technical School in Fitchburg on a tuition basis, subject to the approval of school authorities.
 Athol High School had been threatened with loss of accreditation; the school district and community members rallied around initiatives to restore a full accreditation for the school.

 The closest community colleges are Mount Wachusett Community College in Gardner and Greenfield Community College in Greenfield.
-Programs leading to bachelor's degrees and higher courses of study can be found in Amherst, Fitchburg, Worcester, and Keene.
+Programs leading to bachelor's degrees and higher courses of study can be found in Amherst, Fitchburg State, Worcester, and Keene.
 A few students choose to further their education at institutions elsewhere in New England, around the country, or online.

 Private day care centers and nursery schools provide stimulation and social learning opportunities for the young child.
 Each week, the Athol Public Library holds several preschool activities which invite caretakers and small children to visit the library, play with educational toys, read or hear stories, do crafts, and interact with others.
 The Athol Area YMCA also schedules activities appropriate for children ages 6 months through kindergarten, and has a preschool and nursery school, as well as after-school daycare.

 The Athol Public Library was established in 1882 with 1,063 books and $300.
 The library was rebuilt in 1918 with private donations.
 It was the first building in Athol to have air conditioning as of 1969.